Skip to main content

 Online appointment booking for family doctor practices - useful or excessive?

 Useful, if the right specialised system is used.
 Family doctor practices have structurally heterogeneous appointment types: acute (infections, pain - same day), preventive (check-up 35+, skin cancer screening, cancer screening), chronic care (DMP appointments, blood pressure monitoring, diabetes follow-up), vaccination hours, and home visits.
 The linear calendar model does not work.
-We therefore rely on a specialised appointment booking platform such as samedi, Doctolib, jameda Pro or elVi, built exactly for these differentiated flows (triage, slot calendar, DMP series, vaccination cohorts).
+We therefore rely on a common appointment booking widget built exactly for these differentiated flows (triage, slot calendar, DMP series, vaccination cohorts).
 On the website we embed the respective widget via iFrame or button link - the configuration of appointment types, slots and rules is done in the admin interface of the provider; you conclude the contract and data processing agreement directly with that provider.
-We support you in the selection - what matters is practice structure and KBV compliance, not a marketing contract.
+We support you in the selection - what matters is practice structure and KBV alignment, not a marketing contract.

 What role does the GP-centred care (HZV) play on the website?

-The HZV (§ 73b SGB V, particularly widespread in Baden-Württemberg through the MEDI/AOK contract) is an important differentiator for many family doctor practices and deserves its own explanation page on the website.
-Patients should understand: who is the contracting partner (AOK, BKK, substitute funds), what advantages the HZV has over standard care (guaranteed appointment time, GP as navigator, special prevention modules, targeted specialist referral), how the enrolment process works.
-We present this in understandable language and link to the enrolment form.
-This particularly attracts chronically ill patients - i.e. high-frequency, economically important patient groups.
+GP-centred care (HZV, § 73b SGB V) is an important differentiator for many family doctor practices and deserves its own explanation page on the website.
+Patients should understand who the contracting partner is, which organisational differences exist compared with standard care, and how enrolment works.
+We present this in understandable language and link to the enrolment form without deriving medical or economic promises from it.

 How do I communicate the current patient-intake situation?